muthyalatharunteja/-Smart-Logistics-Operations-Delay-Intelligence-Dashboard/README.md

 ### Tableau
 - Open Tableau Public
 - Connect to `logistics_data.csv`
-- Or view live dashboard at link above
+- Or view dashboard in tableau file

 ---